wazuh/wazuh-documentation/source/installation-guide/index.rst

 .. meta::
   :description: Read this guide to know how to install Wazuh and the Elasticsearch integration.

 This document will guide you through the Wazuh installation process.
-Wazuh has one of the fastest growing open source security communities in the world.
-Here you can learn from other users, participate in discussions, talk to our developers and contribute to the project.
 If you have any doubt or need assistance:

 - `Join our mailing list <wazuh+subscribe@googlegroups.com>`_.
 In `our Google group <https://groups.google.com/forum/#!forum/wazuh>`_ you can ask questions and participate in discussions.
 Share your questions and thoughts with the community.
 - `Ask in GitHub <https://github.com/wazuh>`_.
 Don’t hesitate to collaborate, make pull-requests, submit issues or send commits, we will review all your questions.